 How reliable is AdGuard?

-AdGuard is highly reliable, offering robust ad-blocking and privacy features across multiple devices and platforms.
+AdGuard is a highly reliable solution, offering robust ad-blocking and privacy features across multiple devices and platforms.

 What are the downsides of uBlock Origin?

-uBlock Origin lacks mobile support, and some advanced features may require technical knowledge, making it less user friendly for beginners.
+uBlock Origin lacks mobile support, and some advanced features may require technical knowledge, making it less user-friendly for beginners.
+Additionally, Google Chrome is disabling it for users, so you will need to use the uBlock Origin Lite alternative on Chrome.

 uBlock Origin vs AdGuard: Which is better?

-We chose AdGuard as our winner since it excels with extensive protection and robust capabilities across all your devices.
+We chose AdGuard as our winner because it excels in providing extensive protection and robust capabilities across all your devices.

 AdGuard delivers a powerful suite of tools that protect various devices, including mobile, with additional features such as parental controls and a VPN.
-Its wide compatibility on mobile devices make it a favorite ad blocker.
-Plus, AdGuard's lifetime plan ensures long-term value, which is great for taking advantage of its robust features.
+Its wide compatibility on mobile devices makes it a favorite ad blocker.
+Additionally, AdGuard's lifetime plan offers long-term value, making it an ideal choice for leveraging its robust features.

 ![]() Our Pick |